 Automated security testing

 Automated security testing is a cybersecurity practice that uses specialized software tools to systematically identify vulnerabilities, misconfigurations, and security policy violations across applications, networks, and infrastructure.
-This approach integrates security checks directly into continuous integration/continuous delivery (CI/CD) pipelines and throughout the software development lifecycle (SDLC), enabling organizations to detect and remediate security flaws proactively through a 'shift-left' methodology.
+It encompasses techniques such as Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), and Software Composition Analysis (SCA), all executed programmatically without the need for constant manual intervention.
+By embedding these checks directly into CI/CD pipelines and throughout the software development lifecycle (SDLC), organizations adopt a shift-left approach that catches security flaws early, when they are far less costly to remediate.